 - Everyone is sitting on the floor in the corridors with their laptops, because the WIFI won’t work in the rooms (true story).

-- It’s super-slow, cuts in and out, or can’t work during to daily power outages (during my recent trip to Manila, the unlimited fast WIFI advertised in the AirBNB listing was useless during the daily blackouts).
+- It’s super-slow, cuts in and out, or can’t work during to daily power outages (on my recent trip to Manila, the unlimited fast WIFI advertised in the AirBNB listing was useless during the daily blackouts).

 If you’re on the road you might want to ‘up’ the data on your mobile plan, or investigate prepaid data.
 A local prepaid device is essential if you’re freelancing around Asia.